nkstephe/eas503/week1/readme.md

     - use `Ipython` from command-line
     - use `spyder` from Anaconda GUI
     - use `notebook` from Anaconda GUI
+  - Editors and IDEs (Integrated Development Enviroment)
+    - PyCharm
+    - Visual Studio Code
     - Sublime -- a good editor
   - General Features of Python
     - Interpreted language
     - Forced indentation
     - Easy to use and learn syntax.
 Good first programming language
     - Very popular in data science field along with R

-## Command Line Basics
+## Command Line Basics (Linux)
   - organization: folders inside folders
   - absolute path vs relative path;
   - Using `~`